- Closing reflections on the Messiah in Sukkot

 Why is the Light of Adonai’s Presence hated?

 Why is the Light of Adonai’s Divine Presence hated?

-The Light of Adonai is hated because it proclaims the truth that we are all imperfect sinners whose lack of a truly perfect and blameless life keeps us from fellowship with Him.
+The Light of Adonai (the LORD) is hated because it proclaims the truth that we are all imperfect sinners whose lack of a truly perfect and blameless life keeps us from fellowship with Him.

 The Light condemns pride and arrogance but favors the humble and lowly of heart:

 Those who hate the Light refuse to come to the Light.

 They will proudly insist that their imperfect deeds are sufficient for the Holy One.
 They will proclaim themselves to be “righteous” before the Spirit of Holiness.
 But they are not.
 This is why the world hates the Messiah.
 Many call the Messiah Lord but He is not the Lord of anyone who claims they are proclaimed righteous by their own works.

 The Light condemns our pride #1.
 Many who say “Lord, Lord” actually hate the Messiah.
 For they commit the hateful, evil deed.
 The proud and the arrogant hate anyone or anything that would relabel them as “unrighteous.”
 There are billions of deceived Hindus, Jews, Buddhists, Christians, and Muslims (etc.) in the world today who presently believe in some version of the doctrine of balancing of the scales.
 This false teaching is a universal deception.

 The Light condemns our pride #2.
 The lie in the Garden was that the experience of evil mixed in with good would create enlightenment (cf. Messiah in Sukkot, remarks regarding the dual nature of the Etrog (good on the outside, evil on the inside).